REAL BODIES at Bally’s FAQ

 Teachers accompanying school groups receive complimentary tickets in the ratio of 1 free ticket for every 10 tickets (for a teacher / chaperone).
 Teachers visiting with their friends or families (not on an excursion) will need to pay the adult rate for entry.

-The specimens in Real Bodies The Exhibition are provided by Dalian Hoffen Bio-Technique Co.
+The specimens in REAL BODIES at Bally's are provided by Dalian Hoffen Bio-Technique Co.
 Ltd. The specimens are all unclaimed bodies that have been donated by the relevant authorities to medical universities in China.
-The specimens featured in the exhibition were donated legally, were never prisoners of any kind, showed no signs of trauma or injury, were free of infectious disease, and died of natural causes.
+The specimens featured in the exhibition were donated legally, were never prisoners of any kind, showed no signs of trauma or injury, were free of infectious disease and died of natural causes.

 An unclaimed body is an individual that has passed away whom no next of kin have come forward to claim, or cannot be found within a period of time set by the relevant authorities.